-Premarital counseling is not only a critical step to take but it’s a necessary step before a couple makes their vows.
+Premarital counseling is not only a critical step to take but it’s a necessary step before a couple commits to their vows.
 Marriage is the most important relationship you will create.
-I am confident that you will discover that many aspects of your individual history will show up and be acted out in an intensive way in your future marriage.
+I am confident that you will discover that many aspects of your individual history will show up and be acted out in intensive ways in your future marriage.
 It is a guarantee!

 After the wedding day and the honeymoon, as wonderful as you feel about the one you love, you will face new experiences and unexpected challenges.
 A practical and common question we get in our office from many engaged couples is that they want to know how long does it take to prepare effectively for marriage.
-Ms. Savra’s perspective and experience is that it takes at least six months of weekly meetings for premarital therapy with a marriage therapist who knows how to facilitate and encourage couples discuss important issues, and to know how to ask difficult questions before making a responsible decision for marriage!
+Ms. Savra’s perspective and experience is that it takes at least six months of weekly counseling sessions for premarital therapy with a marriage therapist who knows how to facilitate couples, discuss important issues, and know how to ask difficult questions before making a responsible decision for marriage!

 Marriage is such an important choice.
 When two people fall in love while dating, that feeling is so big in the beginning that it can easily overshadow everything.
 When this is happening, they are not aware of a very important key which will occur throughout their lifetime and that is each person’s love style.
 Many men and women do not know their own love style before getting married.
 Understanding your love style is important before you say I do.
 Your attachment style is your love style.
 Ms. Savra has written detailed blogs explaining these five love styles under the Blog link right above this page.